There’s nothing worse than seeing our furry family members in pain.

 - Walking slowly or stiffly

-As any cat owner knows, cats are masters at hiding pain, and many are just aloof creatures to begin with.
-That can make it difficult to tell when your cat might be in pain or experiencing joint issues, so be sure you’re keeping a close eye on things.
+As any cat owner knows, cats are often aloof and masters at hiding pain.
+That can make it difficult to tell when your cat might be experiencing joint issues.

-Common arthritis treatments for pets include non-steroidal anti-inflammatory drugs (NSAIDs), pain medications, and other prescriptions.
-These are options but often come with side-effects and ongoing costs.
+Common ways to treat arthritis in cats include non-steroidal anti-inflammatory drugs (NSAIDs), pain medications, and other prescriptions.
+These are options but often come with side effects and ongoing costs.

-If you’ve found that current treatment options aren’t totally effective or you simply want to try some natural alternatives, you’ve come to the right place.
-Focusing on simple lifestyle changes can significantly reduce arthritis symptoms and improve your cat’s quality of life.
+If you’ve found that current treatment options aren’t working or you simply want to try some natural alternatives, consider discussing alternative solutions with a professional.
+Simple lifestyle changes can reduce arthritis symptoms and improve your cat’s quality of life.

 Environment Changes

-If your cat struggles with arthritis, joint pain, and inflammation, a critical first step is to make some tweaks to the home.
+If your cat struggles with arthritis, joint pain, and inflammation, making some changes at home can also help reduce pain.

 - Provide access to a litter box on all floors of the house to avoid going up and down the stairs.